 - Credential refresh → lifecycle management for auth

-What’s still missing: Google hasn’t published pricing for Managed Agents beyond “free during preview.”
+What’s still missing: Google hasn’t published pricing for Managed Agents beyond “not billed during the preview period”.
 For production deployments, cost per interaction and cost per background task-hour matter a lot.
 Until Google publishes that, Managed Agents has an evaluation ceiling: you can build and test, but committing to production scale requires a pricing conversation that hasn’t happened publicly yet.

 Comparison to Alternatives